EmployerKit Research

 Sector breakdown

-All sectors ranked by total number of zero hours workers
+All sectors ranked by share of zero hours workers

 What's changing: Employment Rights Act 2025

 The Employment Rights Act 2025 introduces a right to guaranteed hours for zero hours and low-hours contract workers.
-The changes are expected to come into force in 2027, subject to secondary legislation.
+The changes come into force in Autumn 2026, subject to secondary legislation.

 The reference period rule